vypivshiy/scrape-schema/docs/schema.md

 Disable parse fields and set arguments manual.

 Alias for `BaseSchema("", parse_markup=False, **kwargs)`
+### Params
-* **kwargs - any keyword arguments for setattr in schema
+- `**kwargs: Any` keyword arguments for setattr in schema

 >> Note:
-> This method doesn't validate types and does not automatically typecast!
+> This method doesn't validate types and does not automatically typecast attributes!
 >
 > This method is like a dataclass on minimal